|

 are higher.
 Product turnover and inventory costs may be higher, too.
 And

+so on.
 Having said that, I believe that most companies market their products

 ethically and responsibly.
 However, the question remains; what if your